microsoft/BladeMonRT/README.md

 * You will have to manually raise ETW events in a separate terminal.

 To create a mock of a GO interface

-1.Use the mockgen command described here https://github.com/golang/mock
+1. Use the mockgen command described here https://github.com/golang/mock

     Example:
     cd BladeMonRT
     mockgen -source="./nodes/node.go" -destination="./nodes/mock_node.go" -package="nodes"